xiaoxianyu-office/mm/skills/mechanics/projectile.md

 shadow bolts, balls of ice, or even meteors.
 It has a lot of options(more than any other skill) and can be a bit of a nightmare to jump into without knowing what you're doing.
+It will disappear after reached targeted entity or location.

 Attributes
 ----------